psgrover2010/parry-blog/_drafts/moving-to-or-living-in-vienna-expat-to-do-list.md

 -Kaution = Deposit normally 2-3 months gross rent which you get back.

 -Running costs (rubbish, cleaning, elevator, water etc), can inclusive heating and warm water (Heizung, Warmwasser).
-They can be calculated per m2 or per flat and on average/month (akonto).
-Gets balanced 1xyear (norm.
-April/May), this is when you either pay on top or get money back
+They can be calculated per m2 or per flat and on average/month (akonto).&nbsp;

 -Provision = real estate agent’s commission